kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

     # (reason SourcePodReplaced) unless the live Pod named above has this UID,
     # so a recreated same-name Pod is never checkpointed by mistake.
     uid: 7b2c1e4a-0e3a-4f1b-9c2d-2a5f6e8d1234
-  # Optional timeout in seconds (0 = use container runtime default).
+  # Optional timeout in seconds (1-3600).
+If unset, the kubelet's
+  # podCheckpointTimeout is used; larger values are clamped to it.
-  timeoutSeconds: 30
+  timeoutSeconds: 10
   # Note: alpha always leaves the source Pod running.
 A user-facing
   # postCheckpointState field is not part of the API yet; it arrives with the
   # "Stopped" behavior in the migration follow-up.